 procedure creates the time zone tables, but does not load them.

 Loading the time zone information is not necessarily a one-time operation because the information changes occasionally.
 When such changes occur, applications that use the old rules become out of date and you may find it necessary to reload the time zone tables to keep the information used by your MySQL server current.
-See the notes at the end of this section.
+See Staying Current with Time Zone Changes.

 If your system has its own

 zone tables.
 Examples of such systems are Linux, macOS, FreeBSD,

 and Solaris.
 One likely location for these files is the

 /usr/share/zoneinfo directory.
 If your

 system has no zoneinfo database, you can use a downloadable

 package, as described later in this section.